willkotheimer/Household/README.md

 Most people *don't live in houses that are on display* regularly, and *often put things away in the wrong place*.

-People whose living spaces don't match Marie Kondo or Martha Stewart may still need a way to show others (if just people in their own household) how they prefer to keep things organized.
+People whose living spaces don't match Marie Kondo or Martha Stewart may still need a way to show others (if just people in their own household) or to remember themselves, how they prefer to keep things organized.
 This need personalizes and makes it less *influencer*, and more simply being just a good citizen of the house.

 That's where Household comes in.
 Household addresses the need families have to show each other how things should be organized.